-4 steps to make your company carbon-neutral
+4 steps to make your company carbon neutral

 4. Label and communicate

 Climate Neutral will offer companies that go through its process a “Climate Neutral Certified” label that can be placed on products, packaging, and websites; other organizations that offer footprinting services have similar labels.
 Companies also need to clearly explain what they’ve done.
 “It’s important to get the communications piece right,” says LaCroix.
 “Because there’s a lot of people out there that do really good work who really don’t do well with the communications.
-They overstate, they get it wrong and then, you know, it comes across as potentially being greenwash.”
+They overstate, they get it wrong, and then, you know, it comes across as potentially being greenwash.”
 In Climate Neutral’s case, the label will only apply to companies that reduce and offset the emissions of their entire supply chain.
 “It seemed to me like there should clearly be a label that signifies companies that have offset the entirety of their carbon footprint,” says Dering.
 “And furthermore, those companies should become the standard, right?
 This should be the new low bar for sustainability.”